lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

 In presidency and quorum meetings, the elders quorum presidency discusses ways the brethren can participate in these efforts.

-The presidency encourages quorum members to learn about their family history and about temple covenants and ordinances.
-They also encourage brethren to attend the temple regularly where possible.
+Presidency members also plan ways to help members increase their understanding of and desire to receive sacred ordinances and make covenants with God in the temple.
+They encourage brethren to worship in the temple regularly where possible.

+The presidency encourages quorum members to learn about their family history.
+They help new and returning members, recently ordained elders, and newly called missionaries find and prepare ancestors’ names for temple ordinances.

 The elders quorum president assigns a member of the presidency to help lead temple and family history work in the ward.
 He works with the assigned member